GDavij/open-ecommerce/docs/core-api/modules/human-resources/human-resources-definition.md

 - One Collaborator Cannot have more than one active contract(not broken nor deleted) for a same sector at the same time

-- Every Collaborator must have a valid Email Address that is Unique for the collaborator
+- Every Collaborator must have a valid Email Address that is Unique for the collaborator (Need to push admins emails from user access module to mitigate email collisions between databases)

 - All DateTime Data that a contract have must be valid, it is not out of the time Scope